VicSwain/BootCampA/13-ORM/02-Challenge/README.md

 This Challenge will require a video submission.
 Refer to the [Fullstack Blog Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) for additional guidance on creating a video.

-You’ll need to use the [MySQL2](https://www.npmjs.com/package/mysql2) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a MySQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.
+You’ll need to use the [pg](https://node-postgres.com/) and [Sequelize](https://www.npmjs.com/package/sequelize) packages to connect your Express.js API to a PostgreSQL database and the [dotenv](https://www.npmjs.com/package/dotenv) package to use environment variables to store sensitive data.

-Use the `schema.sql` file in the `db` folder to create your database with MySQL shell commands.
-Use environment variables to store sensitive data like your MySQL username, password, and database name.
+Use the `schema.sql` file in the `db` folder to create your database with PostgreSQL shell commands.
+Use environment variables to store sensitive data like your PostgreSQL username, password, and database name.

 ### Database Models